About the Law School Admission Council

 Candidate Referral Service (CRS)

 The Candidate Referral Service (CRS) makes it possible for law school candidates to provide information about themselves that will make it easy for law schools to recruit them.
 Law schools may seek out potential applicants on the basis of specific characteristics such as undergraduate major, ethnicity, law school preferences, and other variables.
-Candidates who establish an LSAC.org account for any purpose may authorize release of their CRS information to law schools participating in the CRS.
+Candidates who establish an LSAC.org account for any purpose may authorize release of their CRS information to participating law schools, agencies or individuals working on the law school’s behalf, and other eligible programs related to legal education.
 Many potential applicants are recruited by law schools they might not otherwise have considered.

 Law School Forums